 Camera Angles

-Select the option and fabric type from the brief and use the select the camera from the camera lookup table.
+Select the option and Material type from the brief and use to the select the camera from the camera lookup table.

 Wrap direction / piping options

 Select the option and fabric Item number from the new brief and use to search the relevant wrap piping options in the Fabric lookup table.
 Note in order to correctly determine those lines which should pick out of the ‘footstool’ column it is suggested we add an is footstool option against the size lookup.